MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 > [!NOTE]
 > Installing Windows 10/11 Pro or Enterprise on your Surface Hub 2S requires a new, separate license from the one originally provided with the device.

 Begin the migration on a separate PC using the [Surface IT Toolkit](https://www.microsoft.com/download/details.aspx?id=46703), which integrates various tools into a single, self-updating desktop application.
-Among these tools is the *Surface UEFI Configurator*, which allows you to create a custom UEFI settings package for the Surface Hub 2S.
+Included is the *Surface UEFI Configurator*, which allows you to create a custom UEFI settings package for the Surface Hub 2S.

 The Surface UEFI Configurator serves as a gateway to the Surface Enterprise Management Mode (SEMM), facilitating centralized firmware settings management across Surface devices in an enterprise setting.
 For more details, visit [Get started with Surface Enterprise Management Mode](/surface/surface-enterprise-management-mode).